PedroMombach/portfolio-engenharia/README.en.md

 [Português](README.md) | **English**

-Tools I built for my own mechanical engineering work on water infrastructure
-projects: urban drainage, sanitation and hydropower.
+Tools I built for mechanical engineering work on water infrastructure projects: urban stormwater drainage, water and wastewater, and hydropower.
+The versions published here were developed independently and run on synthetic data..
 Each one started as a recurring office task, not as a programming exercise.
 The goal is always the
 same: take the repetitive work out of the routine and keep attention on the engineering decision.